GilDaniel/Handheld-Raspberry-Pi-Zero/README.md

 OBS: A overclock is made on the config.txt file, for disabling it, erase the commands below #overclock

-PS: I speak portuguese, so, sorry for my english.
+PS: I speak portuguese so, sorry for my english.